Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 For a high-quality 6 Carat diamond with a color rating of G or above and VS2 or better for clarity, you can expect to pay over $200,000, which works out to more than $30,000 per carat.

 At such a high carat, you can expect a significant variation in price as you go higher or lower in cut, color and clarity.
-For example, this 6.01 Carat round diamond, with a K color grade and SI1 clarity is $57,610 ($9,586 per carat).
+For example, this 6.01 Carat round diamond from James Allen, with a K color grade and SI1 clarity is $57,610 ($9,586 per carat).
 This diamond is much cheaper than our previous examples but has a clear yellowish tinge, and more noticeable inclusions.

 On the higher end, you have a 6 carat round diamond graded at D color and FL (flawless) clarity.
 Such an exquisite diamond can be priced at $400,000.